TatendaTorerwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that converts a number to base 10.
 Script that prints all possible combinations of two letters.
 Script that prints a number with two decimal places.
+Script that converts a number from base 10 to 16.